-The mediation process can be conducted either 'face to face' or via Zoom.
-Either method can be by way of shuttle mediation if necessary.
+The mediation process will usually be conducted 'face to face' but can be by way of shuttle mediation if necessary.
 A shuttle mediation involves each of the parties, and their lawyers if represented, to be seated in separate rooms and the mediator moves between the rooms to meet with the parties individually and to facilitate the negotiations.

-Although the shuttle process can lengthen the time required to conduct a mediation it is sometimes necessary for a range of reasons such as current or a past history of family violence, a feeling of power imbalance, or simply the feelings of emotion that discussing a dispute can sometimes invoke.
+debbie@mortonfamilylawyers.com.au Tel: 0401 666 649 Although the shuttle process can lengthen the time required to conduct a mediation it is sometimes necessary for a range of reasons such as current or a past history of family violence, a feeling of power imbalance, or simply the feelings of emotion that discussing a dispute can sometimes invoke.

 If at any time during the mediation you feel that you need a break simply inform the mediator.
 Similarly, if you feel that the mediation cannot continue you should raise your concerns with the mediator.
-It may be that you just need some time to meet privately with your legal representative and 'regroup'.
+It may be that you just need some time to meet privately with your lawyer and 'regroup'.

 At the conclusion of the mediation it is possible to prepare a Heads of Agreement or even Consent Orders if the parties are legally represented.
-If, unfortunately, the mediation is unsuccessful and there is a parenting issue then the mediator can issue a Section 60l Certificate to each of the parties in parenting disputes.
+If, unfortunately, the mediation is unsuccessful and there is a parenting issue then the mediator can issue a Section 60I Certificate to each of the parties in parenting disputes.